 Criteria JORC Code explanation Commentary Sampling techniques Nature and quality of sampling (eg cut channels, random chips, or specific specialised industry standard measurement tools appropriate to the minerals under investigation, such as down hole gamma sondes, or handheld XRF instruments, etc).
 These examples should not be taken as limiting the broad meaning of sampling.
-Include reference to measures taken to ensure sample representivity and the appropriate calibration of any Historical RC drilling to test for nickel- copper mineralisation.
+Include reference to measures taken to ensure sample representivity and the appropriate calibration of any measurement tools or systems used.
+Aspects of the determination of mineralisation that are Material to the Public Report.
+In cases where 'industry standard' work has been done this would be relatively simple (eg 'reverse circulation drilling was used to Historical RC drilling to test for nickel-copper mineralisation.
 Drilling was sampled at 1m intervals with the entire interval collected at the rig then riffle split at the rig to produce samples.
 Initial sampling was done using a scoop to collect a composite sample.
 Samples were submitted to an external laboratory where they were dried and pulverised before sub sampling for assay.
-Where anomalous results were returned
+Where anomalous results were returned from initial samples the 1m samples from the interval were collected and submitted to the laboratory for drying, pulverising and sub sampling for assay.